assembler-institute/php-employee-management-v1/documentation/README.md

 ## Application main points

 1. Login and logout with a json file as user storage
-2. Controlled user session set to 10 minutes
+2. Controlled user session set to 5 minutes or for inactivitie
 3. Show data from a JSON in a JS Grid
 4. Pagination of the data configured by the grid
 5. Employees CRUD Create Read Delete and Update with a json file as employees storage